dji-sdk/Mobile-SDK-Doc/source/introduction/ux_sdk_introduction.md

 ##### iOS

-  1. Open the **DJIUILibrary.framework**
+  1. Open the **DJIUXSDK.framework**
-  2. Replace assets in the "DJIUILibrary.framework/Assets/"" directory
+  2. Replace assets in the "DJIUXSDK.framework/Assets/"" directory
-  3. Replace the orignal **DJIUILibrary.framework** file in the Xcode project
+  3. Replace the orignal **DJIUXSDK.framework** file in the Xcode project

 > Note: The image assets are required to be of the same names and pixel dimensions as the original ones.